 Portara of Apollo

 As you arrive by ferry, you will be welcomed by the emblem of the city, the Portara.
-The Portara is a 2,500 year old marble doorway that leads to nowhere.
-The islet is connected to the mainland via a paved footpath accessible on foot when on the harbour of Naxos.
+The Portara is a 2,500-year-old marble doorway that leads to nowhere.
+The islet is connected to the mainland via a paved footpath accessible on foot when on the harbor of Naxos.